whosonfirst/go-whosonfirst-csvdb/README.md

 ### wof-csvdb-index

-This is a little bit of a misnomer as it's mostly a stesting tool right now.
+This is a little bit of a misnomer as it's mostly a testing tool right now.
 Oh well...

+In this example we'll index three columns from the [wof-concordances-latest.csv]() file (specifically `wof:id` and `gp:id` and `gn:id`) and then perform a couple queries against the index.
+We'll also query for the key, value pairs in each response row (assuming that most of them will fail since they haven't been indexed).

 ```
 $> ./bin/wof-csvdb-index -columns wof:id,gp:id,gn:id /usr/local/mapzen/whosonfirst-data/meta/wof-concordances-latest.csv